 Monte Carlo or NY NY in Las Vegas (comparisons).
 Huge changes are taking place in the South Strip area between Monte Carlo and New York New York, to the point that their location will probably be the new ‘must-visit’ place on the Vegas Strip, at least for a while.
-Moreover, if you plan to stay at Monte Carlo, scroll down this page because you may have to consider a few potential issues before booking.
+If you plan to stay at Monte Carlo, you may need to know that in scroll down this page because you may have to consider a few potential issues before booking.

 New Park New Theater New Arena on the Vegas Strip